NBADRAUN/README-Template-Generator/README.md

 - [Questions](#questions)

 ## Installation
-Clone this github.
-Then install node.js v18 and npm inquirer 8.2.4
+- Clone this repository - Install Node.js v18 - Install npm inquirer 8.2.4

 ## Usage
-once installation is completed, open your code editor and run node index
+Once installation is complete, open your code editor terminal and run node index

 ## License
 None

 ## Credits
-Non
+No collaborators at this time

 ## Features

-nothing to list
+No addtional features at this time

 ## Contribute

-fork this github repositiory
+To contribute, fork this repository

 ## Tests

-no test data at this time
+No tests provide at this time

 ## User Story
 - AS A developer